 In addition to diving, water sports include sailing, surfing and even fishing.
 The appropriate watch can be a topic of conversation during breaks but also provides valuable time-related information.
-From our February 2018 issue, here are 11 water-sports watches worth checking out.
+As Spring begins to usher in Summer, here are 11 water-sports watches worth checking out.

 OMEGA SEAMASTER PLANET OCEAN ETNZ “DEEP BLACK” MASTER CHRONOMETER